caue-paiva/caue-paiva/README.md

 <h1> My projects </h1>

 <h2> Projects i develop as part of a São Paulo State Research Foundation (FAPESP) R&D grant program </h2>
-<h3> Data Warehouse and automatic ETL pipeline for extracting and analyzing public brazilian goverment data </h3>
+<h3> Data Warehouse and automatic ETL pipeline for extracting and analyzing public brazilian goverment data with interactive Dashboards </h3>

 This project aims to develop a **Data Warehouse (DW) that consolidates multiple public government data points** over several years, focusing on socio-economic indicators.
 The DW will support **analytical queries and time-series analysis**, providing decision-makers with deeper insights into areas such as Economic Activity, Environmental Policies and Damage, and Public Health.
 Additionally, the project features an E**TL pipeline to automate the collection, transformation, and loading of data** from public sources into the DW.
+The end goal is to use the DW too serve interactive dashboards to allow for easier analysis of this data.

 <h4> Modules of the Project </h4>